philrz/super/docs/language/expressions.md

 Union values are powerful because they provide a mechanism to precisely describe the type of any nested, semi-structured value composed of elements of different types.
 For example, the type of the value `[1,"foo"]` in JavaScript is simply a generic JavaScript "object".
-But in Zed, the type of this value is an array of union of string and integer, e.g.,
+But in SuperSQL, the type of this value is an array of union of string and integer, e.g.,
 ```mdtest-spq
 # spq